Project-MCMLXXXIII/mojos/packages/mojos-webapp/README.md

          New RPC URL: http://localhost:8545
          Chain ID: 31337

-Select the network and connect to your local Mojos webapp to interact with simnet
+Select the network and connect to your local mojos webapp to interact with simnet